The Crime Writers’ Association

 debut novel, The Smart Woman’s Guide to Murder, won The People’s Book Prize for fiction 2021 and was named In Search of the Classic Mystery Novel’s Book of the Year 2020.
 Victoria was awarded the Gothic Fiction prize for her short fiction and is also the author of the Adapting Agatha series.
 Originally from Yorkshire, she was a criminal defence barrister for many years and is now coconvenor of the London chapter of the CWA.
 Victoria was elected to the Board in 2022.

-Fiona Veitch Smith – Board Member (Co-Opt)
+Maxim Jakubowski – Board Member

-Vanessa Fox O’Loughlin – Board Member
+Amanda Lees – Board Member

 Ayo Onatade – Board Member (Co-Opt)